FSU - Teach Computer Science-Math

 Description of Major

 This is a double-major only program.
 FSU-Teach majors are first admitted into their primary, discipline-specific major and must meet the statewide common program prerequisites for that major, in this case, the Bachelor of Arts Computer Science degree program.
-Later, students apply for admission into a secondary major within the College of Education called Secondary STEM Teaching (STEMTEACH).
-Upon graduation, students are awarded the B.A. degree with majors in Computer Science and STEM Teaching.
+Later, students apply for admission into a secondary major within the College of Education called Secondary Science or Mathematics Teaching (SSMT).
+Upon graduation, students are awarded the B.A. degree with majors in FSU-Teach/Computer Science - Math and SSMT.

 Note to prospective transfer students: Prospective transfer students should contact email@example.com (Arts & Sciences Admissions) with specific questions about admission and mapping requirements.